My Sleepless Friends

 Translation: Lisa Rosenblatt

-My Sleepless Friends is a short experimental documentary about insomnia as a common sociopolitical issue of the 21st century.
-It juxtaposes intimate conversations with "everynight" life scenes to create a wider portrait of certain cracks in our times through which general unrest and unease are revealed.
-My interviewed sleepless friends share their stories about sleep deprivation.
-Each of these narratives opens up a new perspective and a new possible understanding of this restless phenomena.
-Digital portraits, recorded between 2018 and 2022, are linked together and interspersed with carefully edited dreamlike 16mm footage collected between 2009 and 2022.
+My Sleepless Friends is a short experimental documentary that deals with insomnia as a common sociopolitical issue of the 21st century.
+It juxtaposes intimate conversations with every night-life scenes to create a wider portrait of certain cracks in our times through which general unrest and unease are revealed.
+The interviewed sleepless friends which include Iranian women's rights activists, academics and students share their stories about sleep deprivation, and each of these narratives opens up a possible understanding of restlessness in our current political climate.
+Digital portraits, recorded between 2018 and 2022, are interspersed with 16mm footage collected between 2009 and 2022.
 (Tara Nadj Ahmadi)

 Doostane Bikhabe Man